mainmatter/ember-simple-auth/README.md

 });
 ```

-In this case the request that is sent to acquire the token will be a PUT request with JSON
+In this case the request that is sent to acquire the token will be a `PUT` request with `JSON`
-data instead of the standard POST with form-encoded data.
+data instead of the standard `POST` with form-encoded data.

-To customize the parsing of the server's token response, override the `setup` method of
+To customize the parsing of the server's response, override the `setup` method of
 Ember.SimpleAuth.Session, e.g.:

 ```js